 All instructors are all experienced trainers from diverse backgrounds and complimentary careers, including bodywork, healing, health education and dance.

 Anne came to the practice of Pilates as a way of combating the effects of 10 hours per day seated at a computer.
 Pilates was simply pure joy and it eventually moved from an exercise practice to take center stage in her life.

 Anne has been practicing Pilates since 2007 and teaching it since 2011 – all at Optimum – including through pregnancy without missing a beat.
 She became owner of Optimum Pilates in 2013.

 STOTT PILATES® Certified, Anne’s goals are to help people gain freedom from pain while enjoying total body conditioning, energy, and vitality.
-She works with clients ages 20 to 80, including low back pain sufferers including those recovering from surgery, pregnant and post partum women, men looking to increase core strength and flexibility, and athletes stepping up their game.
+She works with clients ages 20 to 80, including low back pain sufferers including those recovering from surgery, pregnant and post-partum women, men looking to increase core strength and flexibility, and athletes stepping up their game.
 Anne is also a Tiny Habits Certified Coach!

 An avid skier and hiker, she hits the slopes in Tahoe any chance she gets during the winter, and the East Bay hills year-round for some cardio and gorgeous views.